xregistry/spec/schema/spec.md

 repeated in `schemaversion` for clarity, but MUST be identical.
 `schemaversion` has the following extension attributes.

+#### `schemaobject`

+- Type: Object
+- Description: Embedded schema object.
+The format of the schema is defined by the `format` attribute.
+- Constraints:
+  - Mutually exclusive with `schemaurl` and `schema`.
+One of the three attributes MUST be present.
+  - Schemas MAY be embedded as schema objects if and only if the schema definition language is a self-describing object graph consisting of arrays and key-value maps.
+Examples for this are JSON Schema and Apache Avro.
+Not conformant is XML Schema that leans on a combination of elements and attributes that do not translate well into such object graphs.
+Also not conformant is Protobuf schema, which leans on a custom interface definition language.

 #### `schema`

-- Type: String | Object
+- Type: String
-- Description: Embedded schema string or object.
+- Description: Embedded schema string.
 The format and encoding of the schema is defined by the `format` attribute.
 - Constraints:
-  - Mutually exclusive with `schemaurl`.
-One of the two MUST be present.
+  - Mutually exclusive with `schemaurl` and `schemaobject`.
+One of the three MUST be present.
+  - Schema strings MAY be embedded if and only if the schema is expressible as a Unicode string.
+XML Schema and Protobuf schema MUST be embedded in this way if not expressed as schema document reference.

 #### `schemaurl`

 - Type: URI
 - Description: Reference to a schema document external to the registry.
 - Constraints:
-  - Mutually exclusive with `schema`.
+  - Mutually exclusive with `schema` and `schemaobject`.
 One of the two MUST be present.
   - Cross-references to a schema document within the same registry MUST NOT be used.
+- Remarks:
+  - The `schemaurl` MAY be a well-known identifier that is readily understood by all registry users and resolves to a common type definition or an item in some private store or cache, rather than a networked document location.
+In such cases, it is RECOMMENDED for the identifier to be a uniform resource name (URN).
+With XML, it is common practice to reference schema documents abstractly using URIs that use the `http` scheme, but do not actually point to a networked resource.
+This practice is NOT RECOMMENDED here.

 The following example shows three embedded `Protobuf/3` schema versions for a schema named `com.example.telemetrydata`: